jump-dev/JuMP.jl/doc/nlp.rst

 However, a model can contain a mix of linear, quadratic, and nonlinear constraints or objective functions.
 Starting points may be provided by using the ``start`` keyword argument to ``@defVar``.
+If a starting value is not provided for a variable, it will be set to the projection of zero onto the interval defined by the variable bounds.
 For nonconvex problems, the returned solution is only guaranteed to be locally optimal.
 Convexity detection is not currently provided.